 - Carrageenan – A seaweed that adds extra slipperiness as well as heals & repairs vaginal tissue, soothes & relieves vaginal dryness and adds more moisture

 - Sensitive – Designed to add extra moisture to the genital area and relieves vaginal dryness

 - Anal – Thicker lubricant that stays on the skin longer providing a more comfortable feeling by reducing friction & sensation

 - Women’s – Thinner lubricant where you feel more sensation without friction; perfect as a “kick starter” until her own moisture takes over

 Personal lubricants are essential.
-Whether you are alone or with a partner, they are needed to help you get closer, connect and stay longer.
+Most of the time, our bodies produce enough natural lubricant to be comfortable every day.
+However, whether you are alone or with a partner, lube is necessary to help you get closer, connect, and stay longer.
 Plus, if you choose a flavored or stimulating variety, it will change things up a bit in the bedroom!